UCB-w261/w261-environment/setup-gcp-env/README.md

   --reservation-affinity=any
 ```

 You might need to adjust the argument for `--zone`, again, to match what you set on `gcloud init`.

- Note: If using an account other than your `berkeley.edu`, drop the `--create-disk` line, and follow the instructions in step 7 to install Docker and Docker Compose once you are inside the VM:
+Note: If using an account other than your `berkeley.edu`, drop the `--create-disk` line, and follow the instructions in step 8 to install Docker and Docker Compose once you are inside the VM:

+6. Close the Cloud Shell window by running `exit` once you get the prompt back.

+7. GCP isolates your VM from the outside world if you don't provide an External IP to your VM.
+This is the setup that we want to follow best practices in Cloud Security.
+We could always get tighter, but it's enough to keep unwanted Crypto-Miners out of your VM.
-6. Setup a NAT Gateway to open a secure channel for your VM to access the internet.
+   Setup a NAT Gateway to open a secure channel for your VM to access the internet.
 This is needed for updating the Debian packages, install Docker, clone your repos, etc.
-- Keep the web-SSH window open

 - Go to [console](console.cloud.google.com) Main Menu -> Networking -> Network Services -> Cloud NAT.
 Click on the "Get Started" button in the central window.
 - Name it `nat-us-central-1`
 - Select `default` network